FIWARE/tutorials.Media-Streams/README.md

 # Raising Context Events

-A media stream can also be analysed and used to raise context-related events.
+A media stream can also be analyzed and used to raise context-related events.
 The final example of this tutorial adds a vehicle number plate detector filter element to the WebRTC video communication

 ![](https://fiware.github.io/tutorials.Media-Streams/img/plate-detector.png)